Undergraduate Certificate in Environmental Geographic Information Systems (GIS)

 Environmental scientists can analyze and interpret environmental data while Geographic Information Systems (GIS) scientists can manage and manipulate data.
-Unity College’s Environmental Geographic Information System (GIS) Certificate will prepare students to meld the two by integrating spatial technologies and environmental information.
+Unity College’s Undergraduate Certificate in Environmental Geographic Information System (GIS) will prepare students to meld the two by integrating spatial technologies and environmental information.

 Hands-on experience through online projects and research will engage students in course activities and allow for increased comprehension of the science, concepts, and skills they need to become leaders in their chosen environmental fields.